Joanne0330/CV/README.md

 [Dev Connector](https://github.com/Joanne0330/DevConnectorMERN)**(React, Redux, JavaScript, Node.js, Express, MondgoDB, Heroku)**

-  **Description:** A social mediate designed to connect software developers, where developers can list their experiences and education in their profile, showcase Github repos from Github API, write posts for and make comments.
+  **Description:** My most extensive social media designed to connect software developers, where developers can list their experiences and education in their profile, showcase 5 latest Github repos from their Github API, write posts and make comments on each other's posts.
 Full CRUD is applied in this app.

 [Dreambook](https://github.com/katieljones/acebook-dreambook-2020)**(Rails, Ruby, Postgres, Heroku)**